Although I’m not looking for a job, this section should answer a lot of questions you might have (if you’re recruiting).

-No, I can work remotely or in Wrocław but I can help you out to open a new office here :)
+No, I can work remotely or in Wrocław but I can help you out with opening a new office here :)

 - seriously, I’m getting queries about it I can share with you very interesting information about benefits of investing in Wrocław

 2. WHAT KIND OF ROLE ARE YOU MOST INTERESTED IN?